 Spicy lamb pastries are the cheat way of my mum’s signature dish known as Laham-B-Ajeen.
-My mum is the queen of this dish but she makes hers with the traditional dough made from scratch.
-Ready puff pastry is an easier alternative but still does this dish justice.
+My mum is the queen of this dish, but she makes hers with the traditional dough made from scratch.
+Ready puff pastry is an easier alternative, which still does this dish justice.
 The filling mixture is exactly the same.

-I make these in batches and freeze them so they can be enjoyed at a later date or when my children’s friends happen to come over and I don’t know what to feed them.
-Having said that, sometimes I have also cooked for them my signature Arabian Spicy Nut Rice in under 25 minutes.
+I make these in batches and freeze them so they can be enjoyed at a later date or whenever my children’s friends happen to come over and I don’t know what to feed them.
+If you’re also a mum with constantly hungry teenagers around the house, don’t forget to check out my signature Arabian Spicy Nut Rice (ready in less than 25 minutes).

 Another crowd-pleaser you should try is the Middle Eastern tahini and thyme sausage roll recipe.
 Download Recipe Card Here.